shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Index route

-- It is the default child route of a parent route from the list of all child routes
+- It is the default child `Route` of a parent `Route` from the list of all child `Route` definitions
-- We need not specify path for the index route
+- We need not specify path for the index `Route`
-- It will render on the parent route path itself
+- It will render on the parent `Route` path itself

 ```xml
 <Route path="host" element={<HostLayout />}>